 Response: As shown in the attached site plans and perspective, windows will be located on all sides of the building, with ground floor windows on the office portion at the southwest corner.
 The parking area will be adequately lit to discourage crime, and the applicant typically installs video equipment for enhanced on-site security.
-Lighting is intended to adequately illuminate the site without causing unnecessary spillover onto the street or neighboring property.
-Additional detail on lighting will be provided during the building permit stage once specific light fixtures have been selected.
+Lighting is intended to adequately illuminate the site without causing unnecessary spillover onto the street or neighboring property (see Sheet SL1.0).
 This standard is met.